labrocadabro/100devs-faq/README.md

 - [100Devs Follow Along](https://100devsfollowalong.netlify.app/): Class videos and links to slides and class/homework materials.
 Updates when the videos are uploaded on Youtube.
 As of Sept 12, up to date until class 47 (latest on Youtube).
 ![100Devs Follow Along Screenshot](follow-along.png)

-- [100 Devs Homework Checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit): A Google Docs verison.
+- [100 Devs Homework Checklist](https://docs.google.com/document/d/177Ls9QS5ryjPBi82cjDnbtse5Of0RFl8/edit): A Google Docs version.
 No links to materials, but does have classes and homework.
 As of Sept 12, completely up to date and includes time-sensitive Huntober deadlines.
 ![100 Devs Homework Checklist](homework-checklist.png)

 - [100 Devs Homework Tracker](https://labrocadabro.github.io/100devs-hw-tracker/): A web-based tool (made by me!) that focuses specifically on homework tracking.
 Contains links to relevant homework materials but no classes or class materials.
 As of Sept 12, completely up to date but does not include Huntober deadlines.